CAFxX/pluggo/README.md

 Plugins all only registered at process initialization time, but normally this is really quick (it boils down to inserting one entry per factory in a map).

-Plugin instantiation ("loading") on the other side is delegated to interface between the calling code (the application) and plugins, is triggered by the calling code and it may therefore never happen if the calling code decides that a certain plugin is not needed (normally in response to configuration or user input).
+Plugin instantiation ("loading") on the other side is delegated to the interface between the calling code (the application) and plugins.
+Because instantiation is triggered by the calling code, it may never happen for a certain plugin if the calling code decides that it is not needed (normally in response to configuration or user input).
 See the factory pattern above for a generic example of how to do it.

 Similarly, plugin unloading is delegated to the interface between the calling code and the plugins: if a plugin is able to shutdown and clean after itself